Boeing strike pushes supplier Spirit AeroSystems to plan worker furloughs

 by · The Seattle Times

 The measures at Spirit highlight how the crisis at Boeing is rippling across the wider aerospace industry.
 Boeing is in the process of buying back Spirit after an ill-fated separation almost two decades ago.
-The supplier relies heavily on work from the US plane-maker and come under mounting financial pressure situation in recent years.
+The supplier relies heavily on work from the U.S. plane-maker and has come under mounting financial pressure in recent years.

 Related More on Boeing and Aerospace